cheliotk/unity_abm_framework/README.md

 ### Overview

 ABMU implements agent behaviour through the concept of the `Stepper` object.
 A `Stepper` is a single self-contained method that is defined and executed by an agent.
-When a `Stepper` is created, it is automatically added to the `Scheduler` queue to be executed at subsequent updates.
+When a `Stepper` is created, it is automatically added to the execution queue to be executed at subsequent updates.

 The overview of a model implemented in ABMU is the following:
 1. `Agents` define their own behaviours as `Steppers`, and register them to the `Scheduler`.